(866) 615-9507

 To receive long-term disability benefits, you must prove that your condition prevents you from working.
 This process requires thorough medical records, support from your doctor, and sometimes additional evaluations from your insurer.
 Once you submit your claim, the insurance company will review it, and they may ask for updates over time.

 The specific terms of LTD policies vary widely.
 Some cover mental health conditions, while others exclude them.
-Some offer cost-of-living adjustments to maintain your earning power over time or rehabilitation support to help you find a new career.
-Others have strict time limits or restrictions on certain conditions.
+Some offer cost-of-living adjustments to maintain earning power over time or rehabilitation support to help you find a new career.
+Others have strict time limits or restrictions on certain conditions, affecting your ability to get approved.
+You need to know about these kinds of claims in advance so you’re not caught off guard when it’s time to file for benefits.

 Types of Long-Term Disability Insurance Policies

-- Group LTD Policies – These policies are often part of an employer’s benefit package.
+• Group LTD Policies – These policies are often part of an employer’s benefit package.
 They typically cost less but usually have more limits and stricter definitions of disability.
-If you leave your job, you may lose your coverage unless the policy offers a conversion option.
+You may lose coverage if you leave your job unless the policy offers a conversion option.
 (A conversion option lets you switch your group policy to an individual plan – usually out of pocket – if you quit your job.)

-- Individual LTD Policies – As the name suggests, you can buy an individual LTD policy on your own.
+• Individual LTD Policies – As the name suggests, you can buy an individual LTD policy independently.
 These policies usually offer stronger protections and stay with you even if you change jobs.
 Individual policies may also have more flexible terms and fewer exclusions.

 Key Provisions to Understand in Long-Term Disability Insurance Policies

-- Elimination Period – This is the waiting period between when you become disabled and when your LTD benefits begin.
+• Elimination Period – This is the waiting period between when you become disabled and when your LTD benefits begin.
 It usually lasts 90 to 180 days.
-You won’t receive benefits during this time, so make sure you plan carefully to avoid financial stress.
+You won’t receive benefits during this time, so plan carefully to avoid financial stress.

-- Maximum Benefit Period – The maximum benefit period defines how long your benefits will last.
+• Maximum Benefit Period – The maximum benefit period defines how long your benefits will last.
 Some policies pay for a set number of years, while others cover you until you reach retirement age.
-Be aware that certain conditions, such as mental illnesses, may have shorter limits.
+Certain conditions, such as mental illnesses, may have shorter limits.

-- Cost-of-Living Adjustment (COLA) – A COLA increases your monthly benefit over time to help keep up with inflation.
-Not all policies include this provision, and your benefits could lose their spending power over time without one.
+• Cost-of-Living Adjustment (COLA) – A COLA increases your monthly benefit over time to help keep up with inflation.
+Not all policies include this provision; your benefits could lose their spending power over time without one.
 Some companies offer a COLA as an addition that raises your premium but protects your buying power long-term.

-- Limitations and Exclusions – LTD policies often exclude coverage for certain conditions, like self-inflicted injuries or disabilities related to substance abuse.
+• Limitations and Exclusions – LTD policies often exclude long-term disability coverage for certain conditions, like self-inflicted injuries or disabilities related to substance abuse.
 Some insurers also place time limits on benefits for these issues, even if you still can’t work.

 Contact Our Pittsburgh Long-Term Disability Insurance Lawyers Now

-Long-term disability insurance policies can be difficult to understand, and it’s okay to ask for help.
+Long-term disability insurance in Pennsylvania policies can be challenging to understand, and asking for help is okay.
 Capitan Law focuses solely on these cases and can explain your policy in plain terms.
-We can also help you apply for benefits or appeal a denied claim.
+Our team can also help you apply for benefits or appeal a denied claim.
 Call (267) 419-7888 now or complete our contact form for a free consultation.